GONGORA'S ECHOES, WAVES AND MIRRORS

 luz el reflejo, la agua vidrïera.
 (Sol.I 669 - 76)

-Trión refers to Polaris, the most stable star of the Oso Minor, paralleled on earth by a large tree (or bear) on the riverside, mirrored to perform a dance (*).
+Trión refers to Polaris, the most stable ("cruza") star of the Oso Minor, paralleled on earth by an Oso Mayor on the riverside, mirrored to perform a dance (*) during a wedding.

 Why la agua vidrïera?
 Answer: don Luis wanted the verse to rhyme with entera, and avoid a Greek accusative.
 Alonso, in his interpretation (1927), states: el agua de vidriera.
 Carreira (Antología Poética, 2009) writes: el verso 676 es quiásmico.